emrekutlug/getting-started-with-pyspark/README.md

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2011.45.38.png" alt="drawing" width="800" height="400"/>

-### Conclusion
+## Summary

-This tutorial discusses Big Data via PySpark, a Python package for spark programming.
-In this tutorial, I explained SparkContext, using map and filter methods with Lambda functions in Python, creating rdd from object and external file, transformations and actions on rdd and pair rdd, SparkSession, creating PySpark Dataframe from rdd and external file, using sql queries with Dataframes by using Spark SQL module and finally, machine learning with PySpark MLlib library.
+This tutorial covered Big Data via PySpark (a Python package for spark programming).
+We explained SparkContext by using map and filter methods with Lambda functions in Python.
+We also created RDD from object and external files, transformations and actions on RDD and pair RDD, SparkSession, and PySpark DataFrame from RDD, and external files.
+Next, we used sql queries with DataFrames (by using Spark SQL module).
+And finally, machine learning with PySpark MLlib library.